klarna/ponos/README.md

 * `duration` - Defaults to `infinity`.
 By default the load generator will run until removed or paused.
 If set to a `pos_integer`, the load generator will generate load for that many milliseconds.
+* `max_concurrent` - An `integer()` used to limit how many concurrently ongoing tasks the load generator may spawn.
+Note that this potentially affects the intensity in a negative way, i.e. you may get a lower output than the `load_spec` describes.
+By default, the load generator may have an infinite amount of concurrently ongoing tasks.
 * `task_runner` - Defaults to `ponos_default_task_runner`.
 Must be a
   `module()` implementing the `ponos_task_runner_callbacks` behaviour.
 * `task_runner_args` - Defaults to `[]`.
 May be of type any().
 The value